Kelley-Morse set theory does not prove the class Fodor principle: Abstract

 \section{Abstract}

 We show that Kelley-Morse set theory does not prove the class Fodor principle, the assertion that every regressive class function $F:S\to\Ord$ defined on a stationary class $S$ is constant on a stationary subclass.
-Indeed, it is relatively consistent with \KM\ for any infinite $\lambda$ with $\omega\leq\lambda\leq\Ord$ that there is a class function $F:\Ord\to\lambda$ that is not constant on any stationary class.
-Strikingly, it is consistent with \KM\ that there is a class $A\of\omega\times\Ord$, such that each section $A_n=\set{\alpha\mid (n,\alpha)\in A}$ contains a class club, but $\Intersect_n A_n$ is empty.
+Indeed, for every $\omega\leq\lambda\leq\ORD$, it is relatively consistent with \KM\ that there is a class function $F:\Ord\to\lambda$ that is not constant on any stationary class, and moreover $\lambda$ is the least ordinal for which such a counterexample function exists.
+As a corollary of this result, it is consistent with \KM\ that there is a class $A\of\omega\times\Ord$, such that each section $A_n=\set{\alpha\mid (n,\alpha)\in A}$ contains a class club, but $\Intersect_n A_n$ is empty.
 Consequently, it is relatively consistent with \KM\ that the class club filter is not $\sigma$-closed.